t2ance/BiDoRA/README.md

-# BiDoRA: BiDoRA: Bi-level Optimization based Weight Decomposed Low-Rank Adaptation
+# BiDoRA: Bi-level Optimization based Weight Decomposed Low-Rank Adaptation

-This folder contains the implementation of BiDoRA ("BiDoRA: BiDoRA: Bi-level Optimization based Weight Decomposed Low-Rank Adaptation") on fine-tuning the RoBERTa model on GLUE benchmark.
+This folder contains the implementation of BiDoRA ("BiDoRA: Bi-level Optimization based Weight Decomposed Low-Rank Adaptation") on fine-tuning the RoBERTa model on the GLUE benchmark.

 ## Steps to reproduce our results